Abu Abraham

-Attupurathu Mathew Abraham (11 June 1924 – 1 December 2002), pen name Abu, was an Indian cartoonist, journalist, and author.
-In a career spanning 40 years, Abu Abraham worked for various national and international newspapers including The Bombay Chronicle, Shankar's Weekly, Blitz, Tribune, The Observer (1956–1966), The Guardian (1966–1969), and The Indian Express (1969–1981).
+Attupurathu Mathew Abraham (11 June 1924 – 1 December 2002), better known by his pen name Abu, was an Indian cartoonist, journalist, and author.
+In a career spanning more than four decades, he worked for various publications in India and Britain, including The Bombay Chronicle, Shankar's Weekly, Blitz, Tribune, The Observer (1956–1966), The Guardian (1966–1969), and The Indian Express (1969–1981).

 He was a lifelong atheist and rationalist.

 Early years

 Born in Mavelikara, Kerala as the son of A.M.
 Mathew and Kantamma, Abu started drawing cartoons at the age of 3.
 After studying French, Mathematics, and English at University College, Thiruvananthapuram (Trivandrum) and being the tennis champion, he graduated in 1945.

 Work in London

 In 1953, he met Fred Joss of the London Star, who encouraged him to move to London.
 At 32, Abu arrived in London in the summer of 1953 and immediately sold cartoons to Punch magazine and the Daily Sketch and started to contribute material to Everybodys' London Opinion and Eastern World using the pen name 'Abraham'.
 In 1956, after two cartoons were published in Tribune, he was sent a personal letter by David Astor, the editor of The Observer, the world's oldest Sunday newspaper, offering him a permanent job as its first ever political cartoonist.
 Astor asked Abu to change his pen name as 'Abraham' would imply a false slant on his cartoons, and so he settled on 'Abu', a schoolboy nickname of his.

 He was described in The Guardian as "the conscience of the Left and the pea under the princess's mattress".
 He also produced reportage drawings from around the world.
 In 1962 in Cuba he drew Che Guevara and spent three hours in a nightclub with Fidel Castro.